jmfriedt/harmonic_analyzer_FreeCAD/README.md

 os.chdir('/home/myuser/directory')
 import create
 ```
 to run the create.py script.
-This script uses the nbharmonics (default value=20) to define how many harmonics are created.
+This script uses the nbharmonics (default value=20) constant to define how many harmonics are created.

 When running this script, a file named "res" will be created in the current directory, whose last column can be displayed (e.g. with gnuplot) for showing the motion of the pen.